smart-data-models/dataModel.Battery/StorageBatteryMeasurement/doc/spec_JA.md

         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
+        type: Property
+    dateObserved:
+      description: Date of the observed entity defined by the user
+      format: date-time
+      type: string
+      x-ngsi: